Measurement of the Casimir force between superconductors: Abstract

-\textbf{The Casimir force follows from quantum fluctuations of the electromagnetic field~\cite{Casimir1948,Lifshitz1956} and yields a nonlinear attractive force between closely spaced conductive objects~\cite{Lamoreaux1997,Mohideen1998,Rodriguez2011,Woods2016,Gong2021}.
-Its magnitude depends on the conductivity of the objects up to optical frequencies~\cite{Lifshitz1956}.
-Measuring the Casimir force in superconductors should allow to isolate frequency-specific contributions to the Casimir effect, as frequencies below the superconducting gap energy are expected to contribute differently than those above it~\cite{Bimonte2010,Bimonte2019}.
-There is significant interest in this contribution as it is suspected to contribute to an unexplained discrepancy between predictions and measurements of the Casimir force~\cite{Mostepanenko2021}, which questions the basic principles on which estimates of the magnitude are based.
-Here, we observe the Casimir force between superconducting objects for the first time, through the nonlinear dynamics~\cite{Serry1995,Chan2001a} it imparts to a superconducting drum resonator in a microwave optomechanical system.
-There is excellent agreement between the experiment and the Casimir force magnitude computed for this device across three orders of magnitude of displacement.
-Furthermore, the Casimir nonlinearity is intense enough that, with a modified design, this device type should operate in the single-phonon nonlinear regime.
-Accessing this regime has been a long-standing goal that would greatly facilitate quantum operations of mechanical resonators.}
+The Casimir force follows from quantum fluctuations of the electromagnetic field and yields a nonlinear attractive force between closely spaced conductive objects.
+Measuring the Casimir force in superconducting materials on either side of the transition should allow to isolate the specific contribution of low frequencies to the Casimir effect.
+There is significant interest in this contribution as it is suspected to be involved in an unexplained discrepancy between predictions and measurements of the Casimir force between normal metals.
+Here, we observe a force acting on a superconducting drum resonator integrated in a microwave optomechanical cavity through the nonlinear dynamics this force imparts to the resonator.
+The measured dynamics points to an extremely intense force found to be compatible in magnitude with the Casimir force for the range of vacuum separations that can be expected in this device, and incompatible with estimates of other known sources of nonlinearity.
+This nonlinearity is intense enough that, with a modified design, this device type should operate in the single-phonon nonlinear regime.
+Accessing this regime has been a long-standing goal that would greatly facilitate quantum operations of mechanical resonators.